alex1600/kiwi-dev/UNITY/DiscordRPC/readme.md

 DISCORD RPC DEMO Unity Package

 # HOW TO USE:
-Extract " DiscordRPC.unitypackage " in our project, you can find a test map in Demo / Scene / Meow,
+Note: Make sure your Activity status is enabled in discord settings Extract " DiscordRPC.unitypackage " in our project, you can find a test map in Demo / Scene / Meow,

 you can find in Demo / Script a lil script to help you to understand how to update our Discord status